Ciona: Genome projects

 As of 2008, the genomes of Ciona intestinalis and Ciona savignyi have been sequenced.

 Sexual reproduction

-C. intestinalis is a hermaphrodite that releases sperm and eggs almost simultaneously into the surrounding seawater.
+Ciona intestinalis is a hermaphrodite that releases sperm and eggs almost simultaneously into the surrounding seawater.
 C. intestinalis is self-sterile and thus has been used for studies on the mechanism of self-incompatibility.
 C. savigny is highly self-fertile, but non-self sperm out-compete self-sperm in fertilization competition assays.
 Mechanisms promoting non-self fertilization may have evolved to avoid inbreeding depression, and to facilitate outcrossing which allows the masking of deleterious recessive mutations.

+Use as food

+Ciona is being developed in Norway as a potential substitute meat protein, after processing to remove its 'marine taste' and to make its texture less 'squid-like'.